JonHualde/Uclothing/README.md

 Redux/Saga - State management and asynchronous calls handling Firebase - Authentication and database storage
 React Router - To manage the routing
-Stripe - Payment method with server.js
-JS styled-component and SCSS - Styling and designing the component Hooks - Implemented in some component
+Stripe - Payment method integrate with the package react-stripe-element JS styled-component and SCSS - Styling and designing the component Hooks - Implemented in some component